kbrightdavies-lang/react-ii-assignments/README.md

+A simple student registration application containing:
+Input for student name
+Input for student course
+A table displaying registered students
+A delete button beside every registered student
+CSS for the app

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.